How can the Careers Team support you?

 Julia Perryman - Careers Counselling Coordinator

-Julia leads the Careers Office at UNE.
+Julia leads UNE Careers.
 With over 30 years of experience in Careers, Counselling, Education, Human Resources and Pastoral Care.

 Julia’s passion is empowering students and individuals to become the best individuals they can be and see them shine on their path to a prosperous career.
 Julia was the pioneer of creating the UNE Careers Online Moodle site (many universities outsource such a site).
 Julia recognised the benefits of having a dedicated career Moodle site just for UNE students.
 If you haven’t visited the Careers Online Moodle site, you should!
 You can find it by going to myUNE, click on My Study and scroll down to “Other Moodle Sites” – from there click on the Careers Online Moodle icon.
 You’ll find a plethora of modules and information on where you can take your studies.